 So, which is the right machine for your needs?

 Now that you have an idea of what machine is right for you, where do you buy one?
 You can use my affiliate links below if you wish.
 These are links where I earn a commission from any purchase but you do not pay any more.

 So, I hope this comparison of a heat press versus EasyPress has helped you decide which of these machines is right for you.
-Now that you know which of these to add to your holiday wish list, which will be under your tree?
+Now that you know which of these to add to your holiday wish list, which do you hope will be under your tree?

 New to Cricut?

 Sign up for our email list here to download the Beginner's Guide to Cricut Design Space for FREE today!